ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Expected result:**

-The order for recently created records is consistent (e.g. on the top, on the bottom)
+The order for recently created records is consistent (e.g. at the top, at the bottom)

 **Actual result:** There is no consistent order to place a new created record.
-Sometimes a new element is displayed on the top, sometimes in the middle or on the bottom.
+Sometimes a new element is displayed at the top, sometimes in the middle or at the bottom.

 **Severity** : Low